By Michael Lanza

 Minutes later, still electrified by that chance encounter, I watched the same two bighorns jump onto the trail again, this time maybe 100 feet uphill from me.
 They sprinted down the trail, passing so closely to me that for an instant I thought they might crash right into me.

-Check out my picks for “The 8 Best Hiking Daypacks,” as well as my “8 Pro Tips For Avoiding Blisters When Hiking,” my five-level difficulty rating system in “How to Know How Hard a Hike Will Be,” and my “10 Tricks For Making Hiking and Backpacking Easier.”
-And see all of my stories about the Grand Canyon by scrolling down to Grand Canyon on my All National Parks Trips page.
+Check out my picks for “The 10 Best Hiking Daypacks” and my “8 Pro Tips For Avoiding Blisters When Hiking,” my five-level difficulty rating system in “How to Know How Hard a Hike Will Be,” and my “10 Tricks For Making Hiking and Backpacking Easier.”
+And see all stories about the Grand Canyon at The Big Outside.